Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

-# Wesleyan Media Project - Entity Linking 2022
+# Wesleyan Media Project - Entity-Linking 2022

 NOTE: This repo is for usability study purposes only.
-The main Entity Linking repo is here: https://github.com/Wesleyan-Media-Project/entity_linking_2022.
+The main Entity-Linking repository is here: https://github.com/Wesleyan-Media-Project/entity_linking_2022.

 Welcome!
 This repo contains scripts for identifying and linking election candidates and other political entities in political ads on Google and Facebook.
 The scripts provided here are intended to help journalists, academic researchers, and others interested in the democratic process to understand which political entities are connected and how.